m4sterbunny/Demo/source/index.rst

 .. topic:: 1.
 Set up a new meeting

-	Select SCHEDULE A MEETING from the menu in the top right of your browser window.
+	Select "schedule a meeting" from the menu in the top right of your browser window.

 	.. image:: images/1-Schedule_Meeting.PNG
 				:align: center

 .. topic:: 2.
-Set up your Topic
+Set up your topic

-	Customize your Topic by overwriting "My Meeting" e.g., to "One-on-One Call".
+	Customize your topic by overwriting "My Meeting" e.g., to "One-on-One Call".

 	.. image:: /images/2-Schedule_Meeting.PNG
 				:align: center